We specialize in processing degraded DNA samples, with over 25 years of experience in forensic identification casework.

 Once a DNA Profile has been obtained, it can be used in a multitude of tests, such as:

-Please note: Due to the variability of forensic sample types, we cannot guarantee viable DNA will be extracted from the sample.
+*Please note: Due to the variability of forensic sample types, we cannot guarantee viable DNA will be extracted from the sample.
 We will try our best to obtain a viable DNA sample, however, a non-refundable $350 fee will be applied regardless of whether the sample works or not.
-If you have questions please call 1 (877) 714-6359 to speak with a specialist.
+Please note that any further testing beyond the standard autosomal DNA profiling product will incur additional costs.
+These additional tests are not included in the standard cost of the DNA profile.
+If you have questions please contact us.

 Examples of Forensic Samples